Usman554433/Ride-Management-System/README.md

  # 🚗 Ride Management System (RMS) 🚚

 Welcome to the Ride Management System (RMS) README!
 This project aims to streamline the process of ride and transportation management for a vehicle rental company.
-Below are the key features and functionalities encapsulated within this system:a
+Below are the key features and functionalities encapsulated within this system:aa

 ## Features:
 - Vehicle Categories: The system categorizes vehicles into three main types: ride vehicles, transportation vehicles, and vehicles suitable for both services.